KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 {
     grid_t... grids;
 };

+push_constant push
+{
+    f4x4 shadow_map_projection_view;
+    f4 color;
+    f4 direction;
+};
 ```

-Buffers are exposed in metadata and its fields are exposed as parameters.
-For parameter generation, buffer flattening
+Buffers that can be bound through sets are exposed in metadata and its fields are exposed as parameters.
+For parameter
-is used.
-It means that buffer data is represented as tree and then only tree leaves are exposed as parameters, where
+generation, buffer flattening is used.
+It means that buffer data is represented as tree and then only tree leaves are
-parameter name is equal to path from tree root to parameter leaf.
-Runtime sized array generate tail parameters if their
+exposed as parameters, where parameter name is equal to path from tree root to parameter leaf.
+Runtime sized array
-item type is structure.
-Also, arrays of structs currently do not participate in parameter generation for simplification
+generate tail parameters if their item type is structure.
+Also, arrays of structs currently do not participate in
-as it is not needed at the moment.
+parameter generation for simplification as it is not needed at the moment.

+Information about `push_constant` is only exposed as its size, its fields are not exposed as parameters.
+It is done
+like that, because `push_constant` layout is usually highly coupled to render implementation code and therefore there
+is not a lot of sense in exposing its structure in meta.

 ## Samplers